patrickjeuniaux/word-embeddings-benchmarks/updates.rst

 ----------------------
 2018-12-27

-In several places,
+In several places in the code such as

+`web.embeddings <web/embeddings.py>`_

 added

-some print functions
+print functions

 to increase the readibility of the program execution